Environmental Stewardship and Neighborhood Revitalization

 In keeping with Mayor Holden’s high-impact service plan, BR Proud and Love Your Block neighborhood revitalization volunteer initiative, the Love Our Community Summer Youth Employment Program will create a sense of pride and ownership because the youth played an active role in making their community a better place to live, work and play.

-The 4-week program will employ approximately 120 youth from across East Baton Rouge Parish in teams and to give them the opportunity to gain environmental and neighborhood revitalization work experience.
+The 4-week program will employ limited youth from across East Baton Rouge Parish in teams and to give them the opportunity to gain environmental and neighborhood revitalization work experience.
 Teams under the supervision of the City-Parish staff and part-time team supervisors will work on community projects such as:

 maintaining trees, shrubs, gardens and green spaces;

 fighting blight through mural arts and community gardens;

 Team supervisors will work to cultivate a positive work ethic in the youth that trains them to be responsible and dedicated workers by mentoring them to stress the importance of staying in school, preparing for life beyond high school and giving back to their communities.